 [Note: When looking at the HUSKY family income guidelines, please keep in mind that we may not count some of your income and may also deduct certain expenses.
 The best thing to do is apply and let us determine your family’s eligibility.]

-Connecticut residents aged 65 or older; or who are aged 18 up to 65th birthday and who are blind, or who have another disability, may qualify for Medicaid coverage under HUSKY C.
+Connecticut residents who are 65 years of age or older, and/or who are blind or disabled, may qualify for Medicaid coverage under HUSKY C.

 Income and asset eligibility varies, depending on which part of HUSKY C you may qualify for.

 Please note that the annual income limit for Medicaid for Employees with Disabilities enrollees is $75,000 and asset limits are much higher.

 For more on Medicaid for Employees with Disabilities, please scroll down this page or visit www.ct.gov/med.